 Introduction To Steel Strings

-Steel strings comes in different construction and gauges.
+Steel strings come in different construction and gauges.
 In flattop, six string acoustic guitars, 1st and 2nd strings (High E and B), are plain stainless steel wires.
 3rd to 6th strings have a steel core, overwound with fine brass or bronze wires.
-This type of construction is called as wound strings.
+This type of construction is called wound strings.

-For a given length and tension, frequency of vibration of string is inversely proportional to its mass.
+For a given length and tension, the frequency of vibration of the string is inversely proportional to its mass.
 More is the mass of the string; its fundamental frequency of vibration or pitch will be lower.
 As lower strings (3rd to 6th) have to produce lower pitches, their mass is increased by making them wound.

 Another choice was to have solid wires with increased mass and diameter.
 But thicker wires lose their elasticity and do not vibrate properly.
 Winding is done on all steel guitar strings of diameter, more than 0.021 inches.